Ad giant WPP investigating its CEO for 'personal misconduct'

 Mr Sorrell, who has topped Britain's annual executive-pay lists on several years including 2014 and 2015, has recently become the focus of investor criticism over CEO compensation.
 After a dismal year, the CEO faces a huge cut in his pay package.

 The company said 2018 would be flat and that long-term earnings growth will be as little as 5 per cent and twice that at best, compared with a prediction of as much as 15 per cent previously.
-The year got off to a "slow start," WPP said in early March, continuing a trend from 2017 that saw flat margins and sales.
-Sorrell said the outlook is deliberately cautious.
+BLOOMBERG